+Today, we’re talking about the Lifetime Learning Credit.
 The decision to take a class or go back to school is a praiseworthy one.
-Whether or not you’re employed full-time, the rigors of most college-level courses can challenge you not only intellectually, but also simply put a lot of stress on your schedule.
+Whether or not you’re employed full-time, the rigors of most college-level courses can challenge you.
+Not only will they challenge you intellectually, but also by stressing your schedule.

 Maybe you have children, maybe you have a job, and maybe you have other commitments on your plate.
 Whatever the situation may be, you deserve all the support you can get.

 You deserve even more support because education is expensive!
-You may find yourself saving for months just to register for a single night class, or taking out student loans to pay for a semester.
+You may find yourself saving for months just to register for a single night class.
+Or you might need to take out student loans to pay for a semester.

 Fortunately, the IRS has a tax credit for that.
 Actually, the IRS has a couple of them.
 At Edge Financial, we don’t think that your budget should prevent you from pursuing knowledge.
-If you’re considering post-secondary (post-high school) education, we want you to know about every possible credit or deduction you may have at your disposal.
+If you’re considering post-secondary (post-high school) education, we want to help.
+You should know about every possible credit or deduction you may have at your disposal.

-In this article, we’ll be describing the Lifetime Learning Credit (LLC) and how it differs from the AOTC, explaining who can qualify for the LLC, and offer a few extra details you should keep in mind.
+In this article, we’ll be describing the Lifetime Learning Credit (LLC) and how it differs from the AOTC.
+We’ll explain who can qualify for the LLC, and offer a few extra details you should keep in mind.

 Here’s a basic description of the LLC, courtesy of the IRS: